-An accessory cable and dedicated PIN are required.
+An accessory cables and dedicated PINs are required.

-The accessory cable connects to the seven pin I/O connector on the left hand side of the VR3.
-Remove the plastic cap to gain access to the connector
+The accessory cable connects to the I/O connector on the left hand side of the VR.
+Remove the plastic cap to gain access to the connector highlight to the XFunc and XDec features via successive short pushes of both switches.

-Once you have installed the dedicated PIN to activate the VR's I/O connector, in the Dive Options (DVo) screen you will find you are now able to move the highlight to the XFunc and XDec features via successive short pushes of both switches.
+Once you have installed the dedicated PIN to activate the VR's I/O connector, in the Dive Options (DVo) screen you will find you are now able to move the